 What external pressures can be brought to bear on charities by external forces, namely, regulators and funders?
 If charities are slow to rise to the challenge, or deliberately bury their heads in the sand, is there anything that can be done to force them to change?
 And - can these organisations realistically apply pressure if they haven’t got their own houses in order?

-Neal Green, Charity Commission, James Fitzpatrick, director, Joseph Levy Foundation (speaking in a personal capacity), Lily Lewis, Director of Social Cohesion, Bernard Family Charitable Trust, Fozia Irfan, chief executive, Beds and Luton Community Foundation
+Colin Douglas, interim director of communications and policy, Charity Commission, James Fitzpatrick, director, Joseph Levy Foundation (speaking in a personal capacity), Lily Lewis, Director of Social Cohesion, Bernard Family Charitable Trust, Fozia Irfan, chief executive, Beds and Luton Community Foundation

 12.35PM - 12.45PMChair’s closing remarks